RPA in Manufacturing - All You Need to Know

 Lack of knowledge and coordination - Implementing RPA needs coordinated efforts from all the employees.
 Insufficient knowledge about the working methodology or the processes in question can result in chaos.
 Involvement of top management, training, understanding, and coordination between teams/ departments is required to lower risk factors, ensure security in the automation, and maintain a smooth workflow to achieve projected results through RPA.

 Task or process limitations - RPA solutions may not be suitable for all end-to-end automation of all processes.
 Only specific tasks which are mundane or repetitive are suitable for RPA technology.
 For complete automation, solutions that have a combination of RPA and AI technologies would be required to bring about desired benefits.
-But this would mean additional investment and training which may not be feasible for all manufacturers.
+But this would mean additional investment and training, which may not be feasible for all manufacturers.

 Implementation issues - Most manufacturing concerns face issues during RPA implementation.
-Certain processes may be identified or planned for automation but the reality can be very different.
+Certain processes may be identified or planned for automation, but the reality can be very different.
 Unforeseen scenarios, different requirements, and the involvement of multiple business units can pose challenges in the smooth execution of RPA.

 Lack of resources - The most common problem faced by manufacturing industries is the right resources required for the smooth functioning of RPA solutions.
 First, RPA tools need to be customized to suit a manufacturing business.
 Second, skilled personnel is required not only to understand and execute RPA but also to quickly step in to identify and resolve issues that can arise in the automation of processes.

-Selecting an inappropriate RPA solution - To reap the right benefits, automation in manufacturing requires correct identification of processes as well as choosing the right RPA solution.
-Often the realization of having chosen the wrong solution comes only in the implementation stage when customization needs are not met and the manufacturer has to cope with increased expenses.
+Selecting an inappropriate RPA solution - To reap the right benefits, automation in manufacturing requires the correct identification of processes as well as choosing the right RPA solution.
+Often the realization of having chosen the wrong solution comes only in the implementation stage when customization needs are not met, and the manufacturer has to cope with increased expenses.

 3 Ways Automation is Improving Manufacturing